 Despite the continuous international pressure, the Belarusian authorities are not ready to abandon the project because it will significantly optimize the energy balance of Belarus.
 In particular, recently the Deputy Prime Minister of Belarus Vladimir Semashko said that the NPP commissioning will allow to replace about 5 billion cubic meters of gas, or about a quarter of the amount that is consumed in the country in the year (in 2015 year Belarus "burned» 19,1 billion cubic meters ).

-If we look at this story from the Russian side, it has entered the final stage of the construction of nuclear power plants - one of the biggest successes of the domestic nuclear industry in the international arena for the entire post-Soviet period.
-In this case, unprincipled, that station is located on the territory closest to the Russian post-Soviet states, as the fate of the project was not easy.
-Plans to build a nuclear power plant in Belarus, which could cover the energy deficit, appeared in the early nineties, but only at the end of the last decade, the project began to take real shape.
-And initially the right to build the station claimed not only Russia, but also France, China and even the United States.
-However, the President of Belarus Alexander Lukashenko has made a choice in favor of Russia, and in 2011, the construction began.
+If you look at this story from the Russian side, then the construction of the nuclear power plant that entered the final stage is one of the greatest successes of the domestic nuclear industry in the international arena for the entire post-Soviet period.
+In this case it is unprincipled that the station is located in the territory of the post-Soviet space closest to Russia, since the fate of the project was not easy.
+Plans to build a nuclear power plant in Belarus that could cover energy shortages appeared in the early nineties, but only by the end of the last decade the project began to acquire real features.
+And initially, not only Russia, but also France, China and even the United States claimed the right to build the station.
+However, President of Belarus Alexander Lukashenko made a choice in favor of Russia, and in 2011 the construction began.

-A key supplier of equipment for the Belarusian nuclear power plant "ATOMMASH" was selected, built in 1970-ies in the Rostov region as the main enterprise of the new city of Volgodonsk.
-This giant plant Volgodonsk population in just a few years has grown fourfold, but the company's development has slowed down after the Chernobyl accident, and with the collapse of the USSR, it turned out to be an extremely difficult situation.
-Complete collapse was avoided - on "Atommash» was launched production of equipment for gas turbine power plants and oil refining, but a complete rebirth of the enterprise only began in 2012 year with the entry of the state corporation "Rosatom" structure.
-This allowed expand the factory technical upgrading program (at the end of last year in the modernization has been invested about 3 billion) and significantly increase its staff.
+A key supplier of equipment for the Belarusian nuclear power plant was the Atommash plant, built in the 1970-ies in the Rostov region as a city-forming enterprise of the new city of Volgodonsk.
+Thanks to this giant plant, the population of Volgodonsk only quadrupled in a few years, but after the Chernobyl accident the enterprise's development slowed down, and with the collapse of the USSR it was in an extremely difficult situation.
+Complete collapse was avoided - Atmash produced equipment for gas turbine CHP plants and oil refineries, but the full-fledged new life of the enterprise began only in 2012 with the entry into the structure of the state corporation Rosatom.
+This allowed the company to deploy a program of technical re-equipment (as of the end of last year, about 3 billion rubles was invested in modernization) and significantly increase its staff.

-Already in the year 2013 "ATOMMASH" received an order to produce reactor VVER-1200 for the Belarusian nuclear power plant - the first of 30 years, first delivered for export and at the same time the most powerful in the CIS (1200 MW).
-Shipment to the customer of the reactor, work on which was completed in October last year, has become, perhaps, the main event in the post-Soviet history of the plant.
-Following Belarus on "Atommash" planned to produce equipment for the nuclear industry in other countries - India ( "Kudankulam" NPP), China, Turkey (NPP "Akkuyu"), Finland and others.
-The plans of the company listed the development of production of components for the new reactor plant VVER-TOI MW capacity 1300 and 100-life years instead of the current 60 years.
+Already in 2013, Atommash receives an order for the manufacture of a WWER-1200 type reactor for the power unit of the Belarusian NPP - the first for 30 years, the first for export and at the same time the most powerful in the CIS (1200 MW).
+Shipment to the customer of the reactor, the work on which was completed in October last year, was perhaps the main event in the post-Soviet history of the plant.
+Following Byelorussia, Atommash plans to produce equipment for the nuclear industry of other countries - India (Kudankulam NPP), China, Turkey (Akkuyu NPP), Finland and others.
+The company plans to develop the production of components for a new VVER-TOI reactor facility with the capacity of 1300 MW and a period of operation of 100 years instead of the current 60 years.

-In this context, the injection of the situation around the Belarusian nuclear power plant appears directly affecting the interests of "Atommash" - too much is being done for the first time in this project.
-Therefore Rosatom management will make every effort to deflect any suspicion from the Volgodonsk plant, as evidenced by some of the language in a comment about the July incident at the nuclear power plant.
-The blame for the incident was assigned to subcontractors, both in material and non-material in the part.
-"In the information field are having doubts about the wisdom of using this body, that at least is the reputational damage.
-That is the fault of these people and, in general subcontractor ", - said Lokshin.
+In this context, the aggravation of the situation around the Belarusian nuclear power plant seems to directly affect the interests of Atommash - too much is done for the first time in this project.
+Therefore, the management of Rosatom will make every effort to remove any suspicions from the Volgodonsk plant, as evidenced by some wording in the commentary on the July incident at the nuclear power plant.
+The blame for what happened was placed on the subcontract organization, both in the material and intangible parts.
+"In the information field there were doubts about the expediency of using this hull, which is at least a reputational damage.
+This is the fault of these people and the whole subcontract organization, "- said Lokshin.

 "Common EU problem"

-But let us return to Lithuania, to answer the question - whether only a "security issues" is explained as an aggressive opposition to the project.
-Former Speaker of the Seimas of Lithuania and the head of the Supreme Council during its separation from the USSR Vytautas Landsbergis at the already mentioned conference at the Academy of Sciences in terms did not hesitate.
-"This nuclear terrorism and revenge ...
-If you need to install the bomb over Vilnius, the head of the orders go through.
-Profitable or not - anyway.
-It will be done as he wants the head of a great and guilty will be a small squire.
-Let's help the "squire", raising the question of its direct responsibility, calling on it to understand and change the place of construction ", - he said, apparently referring to Vladimir Putin and Alexander Lukashenko, and insisting that the construction near the Lithuanian border is conducted exclusively spite Lithuania.
-But this professor has made a reservation: "This is a direct threat and damage - now, first, because of the constraints of economic development".
+Let's return, however, to Lithuania, to answer the question - is it just "security issues" that explains such aggressive resistance to the project.
+The former speaker of the Sejm and the head of the Supreme Council of Lithuania during her separation from the USSR Vytautas Landsbergis at the already mentioned conference in the Academy of Sciences was not shy in expressions.
+"This is atomic terrorism and a sense of revenge ...
+If a bomb needs to be installed over Vilnius, then the head orders to go to the end.
+Profitable or not, it does not matter.
+It will be done as the great head wants, and the guilty one will be a small squire.
+Let's help this "squire" by raising the issue of his direct responsibility, urging him to understand this and change the construction site, "he said, clearly hinting at Vladimir Putin and Alexander Lukashenko and insisting that the construction near the Lithuanian borders is exclusively for Lithuania.
+But at the same time the professor made a reservation: "This is a direct threat and damage - already now, firstly, because of the restriction of economic development."

-Recall that separated from the Soviet Union, Lithuania became 21-th country in the world using nuclear energy to generate electricity.
-Took out the country inherited from the Union provided Lithuanian Ignalina NPP needs to 80% and the important status in the energy supply of the region, but has been closed for the EU as a request does not meet European safety criteria.
-In principle, this in itself is not a problem - it was possible to buy cheap electricity from Russia, but thus Lithuania fell into the "energy dependence on Russia," and in the Baltic States this sounds like a curse.
-Do not let this "dependence" from Vilnius tough demands of Washington, and the Vilnius - from other EU countries, studiously resist, for example, the construction of the "Nord Stream" (both first and second).
-To solve this largely contrived problem was with the help of electricity shackles with Poland and Sweden, which cost dearly - more than 600 million euros.
+Recall that, having separated from the USSR, Lithuania became 21-th country in the world that uses nuclear energy to generate electricity.
+The Ignalina nuclear power plant, inherited from the Union, provided Lithuania's needs for 80% and an important status in providing energy for the entire region, but was closed at the EU's request as not meeting the European security criteria.
+In principle, this in itself was not a problem - it was possible to buy cheap electricity from the Russian Federation, but by the same token, Lithuania fell into the "energy dependence on Russia," and in the Baltics it sounds like a curse.
+To prevent such a "dependence" on Vilnius, Washington, and Vilnius, from other EU countries, strictly demands, for example, the construction of the Northern Streams (both first and second).
+To solve this largely contrived problem was possible with the help of electric power links with Poland and Sweden, which cost a lot - more than 600 million euros.

 At the same time far away from the Ignalina NPP - Visaginas - began to build a new station - a modern, meeting all requirements of the EU and the Japanese Hitachi reactor (such as, incidentally, stood on the infamous "Fukushima-1»).
 At the same time the construction of nuclear power plant in Belarus started after only two years after the closure of Ignalina and it will be put into operation for ten years before the station in Visaginas - in 2018-m.
 In Lithuania's energy strategy that does not fit.